googleforgames/agones/site/content/en/docs/Reference/fleetautoscaler.md

   fleetName: fleet-example
   # The autoscaling policy
   policy:
-    # type of the policy. for now, only Buffer is available
+    # type of the policy.
+Buffer or Webhook types are available
     type: Buffer
     # parameters of the buffer policy
     buffer:
-      # Size of a buffer of "ready" game server instances
+      # Size of a buffer of "ready" and "reserved" game server instances.
       # The FleetAutoscaler will scale the fleet up and down trying to maintain this buffer,
-      # as instances are being allocated or terminated
+      # as instances are being allocated or terminated.
+      # Note that "reserved" game servers could not be scaled down.
-      # it can be specified either in absolute (i.e. 5) or percentage format (i.e. 5%)
+      # It can be specified either in absolute (i.e. 5) or percentage format (i.e. 5%)
       bufferSize: 5
       # minimum fleet size to be set by this FleetAutoscaler.
       # if not specified, the actual minimum fleet size will be bufferSize